vm11962-2131012/vm2131012.github.io/wiki.md

 ## Mars Reconnaissance Orbiter
 ![images](Images/mars-orbiter.webp)

 Data collected by the Mars Resonnaissance helps various engineers and scientists focused on Mars to find areas that can most likelt be future landing sites.
 It is part of the missions that have been set to meet the Mars Exploration Program which focus on past Mars life, current Mars climate shifts, the interior and exterior of Mars and its possibility to harbor human life.
 In its span of existence the spacecraft has orbited and analyzed Mars from 2006-2014 while aiding the Mars Science Lab and the Mars Exploration Rovers.

 ### Objectives for the Mars Reconnaissance Orbiter
-1.Gather climate patterns of Mars while understanding seasonal changes
+1. Gather climate patterns of Mars while understanding seasonal changes

-2.Conclude surface terrain on Mars and indetify any past or present trace of water
+2. Conclude surface terrain on Mars and indetify any past or present trace of water

-3.Search in areas where aqueous/hydrothermal activity is present
+3. Search in areas where aqueous/hydrothermal activity is present

-4.Find areas with strong signs of landed science for sampling
+4. Find areas with strong signs of landed science for sampling

+5.
-5.Return data from Mars to scientists
+Return data from Mars to scientists

 ## Landsat 9
 ![images](Images/landsat9.jpeg)

 Launched in California the Landsat 9 was launched in collaboration by NASA and USGS (U.S.Geological Survey) to monitor, track and understand resources on Earth that are required to sustain our lives.
 As humans we havve taken over large portions of land use and have ultimately driven climate induced issues onto our planet.
 Landsat 9 is the **only** U.S. satellite system that has been set out to orbit and record both natural and human driven issues.
 It works alongside Lansat 8 which works at a fast rate for capturing data and can now retire the use of Landsat 7 due to its slower capabilities.
 ### Landsat Facts
  - Design was built to live for 5 years